Privacy policy

 The Laws That Protect Your Information

-The DPA and the General Data Protection Regulation (GDPR) require that personal information must be processed lawfully, fairly and transparently; collected for specific and legitimate purposes; adequate, relevant and limited to what is necessary; accurate and kept up to date where required; stored only for as long as necessary for its intended purpose; handled securely.
+The DPA and the General Data Protection Regulation (GDPR) require that personal information must be processed lawfully, fairly and transparently; collected for specific and legitimate purposes; adequate, relevant and limited to what is necessary; accurate and kept up to date where required; stored only for as long as necessary for its intended purpose, and handled securely.

 As a member of the British Association of Counselling and Psychotherapy (BACP), I adhere to their Code of Practice and Ethical Framework.
-I will only use your personal data solely to provide you with psychotherapy services and to collect related payments.
+I will only use your data solely to provide you with psychotherapy services and to collect related payments.

 Your data will never be used for marketing or other purposes and will not be shared with any third parties.
-In exceptional circumstances, I may be required by law or to protect life to share information with another professional or organsisation.
+In exceptional circumstances, I may be required by law or to protect life to share information with another professional or organisation.

 How Is Your Information Collected?